kruthika-kr/nyc-taxi-analytics-pipeline/README.md

-# 🚕 NYC Taxi Analytics Pipeline (Cloud Data Engineering Project)
+# 🚕 NYC Taxi Analytics Pipeline

 ## Overview

 This project demonstrates an end-to-end cloud data engineering pipeline built using NYC Yellow Taxi trip data.

-The project evolved from a traditional local ETL pipeline built with Python and SQL Server into a modern cloud analytics platform using Snowflake, dbt, and Power BI.
+The project evolved from a traditional local ETL workflow into a modern cloud-based analytics platform using Snowflake, dbt, Prefect, and Power BI.

+---

-### Project Evolution
+# Project Evolution

-#### Initial Version
+### Initial Pipeline

 The project originally processed NYC Taxi Parquet files using: